-For a comprehensive list and enhanced search features, visit the HKS Faculty Research Connection.
+For a comprehensive list and enhanced search features, visit the HKS Faculty Research Publications.

 Manchin, M. and Orazbayev, S. 2018.
 Social networks and the intention to migrate.
 World Development, 109, pp. 360-374.